Skip to main content

 Commodity beauty campaign: sub-€80 products. tROAS 250-350%.
 Faster asset rotation (2-3 weeks on trend SKUs).
 Broader match surface for high-velocity purchase-intent queries.
 Negative list built from research-phase queries that convert on tools but bounce on commodity.

-This split is the single highest-leverage structural change on a mixed-catalog beauty account.
+On a mixed-catalog beauty account, this split is the first change we make and the one that pays back fastest.
 We have seen it lift blended ROAS 0.6-1.2x in the first 30 days, purely from bidding the right target against the right product type.

 Move 2: pre-build the asset rotation library